 - You suffer from asthma (or even tinnitus) – anti-inflammatories can make these conditions worse

-As the name implies, this class of drugs (of which aspirin was the original founder member back in the early 1900's) block inflammation.
-The core medical assumption is that all pain (especially all musculo-skeletal pain) is caused by tissue damage (tissue being a posh name for all structures such as muscles, ligaments, tendons and so on).
+As the name implies, this class of drugs (of which aspirin was the founder member back in the early 1900’s) block inflammation.
+The core medical assumption is that tissue damage (tissue being a posh name for all structures such as muscles, ligaments, tendons and so on) causes all pain (especially all musculoskeletal pain).
 The idea is that this tissue damage then causes inflammation, and inflammation causes pain.
-Thus taking these drugs blocks inflammation, which thus reduces pain.
+Thus taking these drugs blocks inflammation, which therefore reduces pain.

 If only life were so simple!
-But it is true that sprains and strains of tissues will cause inflammation and in the acute phase (less than two weeks) these types of drugs may help reduce pain, especially if taken in combination with a regular analgesic such as paracetamol (or stronger prescription analgesics).
-Having said this, there is a strong argument for avoiding the use of these drugs in the first couple of days to see if your body can settle naturally the inflammation that has developed.
-Remember, inflammation - if it is going to resolve naturally - will probably peak in the 2nd or 3rd days and then improve thereafter.
+But it is true that sprains and strains of tissues will cause inflammation, and in the acute phase (less than one week) these types of drugs may help reduce pain, especially if taken in combination with a regular analgesic such as paracetamol (or stronger prescription analgesics).
+However, there is a decent argument for avoiding the use of these drugs in the first couple of days to see if your body can settle naturally the inflammation that has developed.
+Remember, inflammation – if it is going to resolve naturally – will probably peak in the 2nd or 3rd days and then improve after that.

-Remember, these drugs are not like antibiotics where you need to take a 'course' of them ... if they are going to work, then you will know fairly quickly if they are working.
-They do not need to 'build up' in your system to have an effect.
+Remember, these drugs are not like antibiotics where you need to take a course of them.
+If they are going to work, then you will know fairly quickly if they are.
+To have an effect, they do not need to build up in your system.

-Another important point is that if you have been taking these types of drugs to help with your spinal pain for longer than about 6 weeks, even if you have checked and they are definitely helping reduce pain levels, then you are starting to move into higher risk territory of complications such as a stomach bleed.
+Another important point is that if you have been taking these types of drugs to help with your spinal pain for longer than about six weeks, even if they are helping reduce pain levels, then you are starting to move into higher risk territory of complications such as a stomach bleed.

-In such a scenario, where your pain levels are not improving, it is important that you are not passively taking these and other medications.
-You must be proactive and seek good physical therapy or medical advice for other ways of improving your underlying problem.
+In such a scenario, where your pain levels are not improving, it is essential that you are not passively taking these and other medications.
+You must be proactive and seek good physical therapy or medical advice for different ways of improving your underlying problem.

 A final point worth bearing in mind is this.
-There will be situations when you have inflammation, your body is try to heal itself and settle itself down, you then take anti-inflammatories which block inflammation (and thus block the healing process), which then creates a kind of 'mexican stand-off' between your body and the medication.
-This can result in poorly healed tissues, and grumbling aches and pains when things really ought to have settled down.
+There will be situations when you have inflammation, your body is trying to heal itself and settle itself down, you then take anti-inflammatories which block inflammation (and thus disrupt the healing process), which then creates a kind of ‘Mexican stand-off’ between your body and the medication.
+The result?
+Poorly healed tissues, and grumbling aches and pains when things really ought to have settled down.